holycrap872/ucls-ml-ai/CourseMaterial/06_ai_in_society/04_her/lesson_plan.md

 - 00:41:55 - 00:43:42
     - Summary: Samantha and Theodore having phone sex
 - 00:46:44 - 00:47:55
-    - Both b/c talk about anal sex and b/c not that important
+    - Both b/c explicit talk about sex and b/c not that important
     - Summary: Nice data at the beach
 - 01:16:57 - 01:20:35
     - Cut as she starts to lead him by the hand away from the door